Last updated: 15 July 2026

 Deploy expiring levy funds this quarter

-Prentice handles all DAS administration and can get your first AI Leadership cohort enrolled and levy-drawing in under two weeks.
+TIQPlus supports the delivery workflows and reporting needed to get your first AI Leadership cohort moving quickly.
 Tell us your expiry deadline and we will work backwards from it.

 Book a demo